magynhard/ruby-game_dig/README.md

 <a name="usage"></a>
 ## Usage examples

-You can use the basic cli wrapper or the tiny webservice instance.
+You can use the basic cli wrapper or the nodo instance.

 ### CLI wrapper